 San Francisco; Silicon Valley

-James Kramer is a Partner in the White Collar, Investigations, Securities Litigation & Compliance group.
-His practice focuses on defending companies, officers and directors in shareholder class actions, derivative suits and regulatory proceedings.
+James N. Kramer leads Orrick's Securities Litigation Practice.
+Jim has more than 25 years of experience representing companies, officers and directors in shareholder class actions, derivative suits and regulatory proceedings.

-He is acknowledged by Chambers as a "Leader in their field" for Securities Litigation and has also been acknowledged as one of "America's Leading Litigators" by Benchmark.
+Jim is acknowledged by Chambers as a "Leader in Their Field" for Securities Litigation and has also been acknowledged as one of "America's Leading Litigators" by Benchmark.

 Ken Herzinger is a partner in the White Collar, Investigations, Securities Litigation & Compliance Group in the San Francisco office.
 Ken was an attorney in the Enforcement Division of the U.S. Securities and Exchange Commission prior to joining private practice.
 His practice focuses on SEC investigations and enforcement actions, internal investigations, securities class actions, and ERISA class actions.